Wasserstein Geometry of Information Loss in Nonlinear Dynamical Systems: Discussion and conclusion

-Establishing this measure-theoretical framework not only bridges a gap in the theoretical study of non-injective of time-delay reconstructions but also opens the door to a wide range of applications and future work.
-By clarifying this inevitable information loss, we now better understand the requirements and limitations of time-delay embedding, and our framework has the potential to serve as a measurement selector and to guide the choice of signal transformations that improve downstream performance.
-For instance, by comparing the Intrinsic Stochasticity, we confirm that the log transformation can substantially improve model performance for intermittent spike-like signals, as illustrated by the NYC measles incidence series.
-This viewpoint is also provide insights for essential questions in related field, including control and network science, e.g., how to select informative combinations of observers and how to determine the minimal number of sensors required to reconstruct high-dimensional dynamics without information of governing equations~\cite{liu2013observability, liu2016control, liu2011controllability, letellier2018symbolic}.
-Our feature work focus on the application in these fields and understand the information loss from the perspective of entropy.
+Inspired by this insight, we introduced the intrinsic stochasticity $\mathcal{E}^*_{n}$ that serves as a measurement of the $n$-step deterministic closure, and reveals the geometric mechanism that governs the occurrence of information loss.
+For numerical implementation, we use the $k$-NN as the estimator to approximate $\mathcal{E}^*_{n}$ at a finite resolution under finite samples.
+Numerical examples support the use of $\widehat{\mathcal E}_{n,k,N}^{*}$ as a pre-training diagnostic for observable selection and provide a new perspective to understand the failure of the time-delay map for nonlinear dynamical system reconstruction.
+This viewpoint also provides insights for essential questions in related fields, including control and network science, e.g., how to select informative combinations of observables and how to determine the minimal number of sensors required to reconstruct high-dimensional dynamics without knowledge of the governing equations~\cite{liu2013observability, liu2016control, liu2011controllability, letellier2018symbolic}.
+Our future work focuses on the real-world applications, especially when the system is only partially observed.
+All code is available at https://github.com/CrispDyt/Wasserstein-Geometry-of-Information-Loss-in-Nonlinear-Dynamical-Systems.